 How to precisely identify where rats are present using biomarkers

 Non-toxic biomarkers are a relatively new tool in the rat control industry.
 They are non-poisonous baits that you can set up in your home or property as you would a normal poisonous bait.
-When consumed, these biomarkers cause the rodents’ excrements to glow in a usually bright green color.
+When consumed, these biomarkers dye the rodents’ excrement pink or cause it to glow under black light.
 This makes it easy to both determine whether you have rodent activity on your property, as well as where exactly that activity is – where are their nests, which are their preferred runways, and so on.

-The benefit to using biomarkers over regular poison baits is that the former present no danger for your kids and pets while also giving you more information.
+The benefit to using biomarkers over regular poison baits is that the former present no danger for your kids and pets or non-target animals such as birds while also giving you more information.
 Once you’ve determined that you have a rat problem and you know where you should set up your traps or poisonous baits, the non-toxic biomarkers’ job is done.

 Primary control steps – Sanitation and exclusion

-Sanitation and exclusion are the first, the most important and the most ignored steps on how to keep rats away.
-Rats don’t come into our homes and properties just to bother us, they come for the food, water and shelter our homes provide.
+Sanitation and exclusion are the first, the most important, and the most ignored steps in keeping rats away.
+Rats don’t come into our homes and properties just to bother us, they come for the food, water, and shelter our homes provide.
 If you keep your property well-sanitized and sealed off you will both dissuade rats from trying to get in, as well as make it much harder for them to do so.

 Sanitation and exclusion are also great to do in conjunction with rat traps, rat baits, and other rat control tools – they are not just prevention measures.